Beyond real blow-up: Masuda detours and complex holonomy: Main results on linearization of real and complex blow-up

 \subsection{The Poincaré domain}

 We start with the Poincaré domain of spectral quotients $\lambda\neq0$ which are nonreal, or positive.
 See proposition \ref{propPoires}.
-The following theorem is essentially due to Poincaré; see section I.5B in \cite{Ilya} for a complete proof.
+The following theorem is essentially due to Poincaré.
+See \cite{ArnoldODE} and, for a complete proof, section I.5B in \cite{Ilya}.